-- The ability to communicate and work in both English and French.
+- The ability to communicate and work in both English and French an asset.

-Interested candidates should submit their curriculum vitae along with a covering letter indicating their motivation for applying for this voluntary position, no later than 23:59 (PT) on Friday 30 June 2023 to:
+Interested candidates should submit their curriculum vitae along with a covering letter indicating their motivation for applying for this voluntary position to:

 CJPH Editor-in-Chief Search Committee